Video summary

 You could even say that you close the book.
 It means we're moving on to another stage in our lives, or leaving something or someone behind.

-Here are a few contextualizations to help you better understand the term.
+Here are a few contextual explanations to help you better understand the expression.

 For example, I could say: Greg has completely moved on with Maeva.
 It's over, he doesn't love her anymore, he'll never get back together with her.